rht5/gsmailer/README.md

    - Library ID: 1PUNerdrrA-ZaUAegdlgkMvbmyJW_yLRrIHEg_wy-h69HE11Fd0mU_SeQ
    - Identifier: GSMailer
    - Version: 2.0.0  (Select latest)
+5. Add code from the Basic usage section in the editor
-5. Save and reload your Google Sheet
+6. Save and reload your Google Sheet

 ---